Why Have a Funeral?

 - “I don’t want you to be sad when I die; cremate my body and move on.”

 The truth is, this is not helpful for anyone.
 Studies have shown people who properly heal from grief have a chance to say goodbye, reminisce about the person who has died, surround themselves with family and friends, and accept the finality of seeing a loved one at peace.

 Comfort in Ceremony

 Our culture celebrates milestones with rituals.
 When a death is not acknowledged, friends and family do not know how to support grieving survivors.
-People assume the family wants privacy and keep their distance.
+People assume the family wants privacy, so they keep their distance.
 Lack of support often makes it more difficult to recover from grief.

 Funerals can be even more meaningful when a loved one has suffered a debilitating illness.
-The service gives a chance to remember him or her in health.
-Pay tribute to their earlier life filled with interesting, dynamic experiences.
+The service gives a chance to remember him or her in health and pay tribute to their earlier life filled with interesting, dynamic experiences.

 Logically, you may understand the “ignore my death” directive, but when a loved one dies, logic shuts down and emotions take over.
-People need to deal with emotions, grieve and move on before once again becoming logical.
+From our experience, most people need to deal with emotions, grieve, and move on before being able to see the logic.
 Giving family members your blessing to make decisions that are healing for them can be helpful.